miriambellver/refvos/README.md

 The same applies for RefCOCO+, but changing refcoco for refcoco+

-- If you want to train a model starting from a pre-trained (for instance, on RefCOCO), the command would be the following:
+- If you want to train a model starting from pre-trained weights (for instance on RefCOCO), the command you can use is the following:

 ```bash
 python3 train.py --dataset a2d  --model_id a2d_model --pretrained_refvos --ck_pretrained_refvos ./checkpoints/model_refcoco.pth